Employer representatives of a WHS Committee

 The members of the HSC meet and work on WHS matters and issues that align with the expressed functions of a health and safety committee which are:

-• satisfy any other functions prescribed by the regulations or agreed between the PCBU and the Health and Safety Committee. (see Ref 2) Note.
-Arrangements made and agreed between the business and the committee must be in accordance with the consultation requirements stated in Section 48 of the WHS Act.
+satisfy any other functions prescribed by the regulations or agreed between the PCBU and the Health and Safety Committee. (see Ref 2) As of 2024 there are no other HSC-specific functions stated in the WHS Regulation.
+(See Ref 3.)

 What should committee representatives of the PCBU do?